JuliaAttic/Morsel.jl/README.md

 ##Morsel

-Morsel is a Sintra-like micro framework for declaring routes and handling requests.
+Morsel is a Sinatra-like micro framework for declaring routes and handling requests.
 It is built on top of [HttpServer.jl](https://github.com/hackerschool/HttpServer.jl) and [Meddle.jl](https://github.com/hackerschool/Meddle.jl).